Welcome to "The Wall"

 Q - When will the Centre Street Church (Damkar lands - North of Watermark) start construction?

-A - After an approval in late summer, from the Development Appeal Board, construction is set to commence in Spring 2019.
+A - After an approval in late summer 2018, from the Development Appeal Board, construction was set to commence in Spring 2019.
+Stripping and grading work has commenced, foundations should be in some time this Spring

 Q - I have heard the Bearspaw Area Structure Plan is up for review.
 How do I get involved?